 If you drive to a mechanic shop, they can inspect your car and find out the reason your check engine light is on.

-Other signs that you need to replace your car oxygen sensors include:
+Other signs that you need to replace your car O2 sensors include:

 - Misfiring spark plugs.